Chrome supports passkeys on iCloud Keychain starting in Chrome 118, on macOS 13.5 or later.

 Until today, passkeys created on macOS were only stored locally in the user's Chrome profile.
 They were not synchronized, even when they were discoverable credentials.

-Starting in Chrome 118, on macOS 13.5 or later, users will have the option to save passkeys in, and use them from, iCloud Keychain.
+From Chrome 118, on macOS 13.5 or later, users will have the option to save passkeys in, and use them from, iCloud Keychain.
 Passkeys stored in iCloud Keychain are synchronized across the Apple ecosystem.

 How iCloud Keychain is supported in Chrome